-The kidneys lose the ability to filter wastes and keep fluids/electrolytes in the body.
-Dogs usually show signs such as drinking and urinating more, weight loss, poor coat and a decreased appetite.

-Treatment: Fluid therapy, dietary supplements, special diet, medications.
+- The kidneys lose the ability to filter wastes and keep fluids/electrolytes in the body.
+Cats usually show signs such as drinking and urinating more, weight loss and a decreased appetite. - Diagnostic Tests: Exam, Blood and Urine Tests - Treatment: Fluid therapy, medications, special diet.